Kieran-Tahir/introducing-data/README.md

     blurb: "Introduction to HTML and CSS",
   })
 ```
-5. The code above contains only one sprint, now you have to add the other sprints by repeating the function ```db.sprintData.add({...)}``` for each.
+5. The code above contains only one sprint, now you have to add the other sprints by repeating the function `db.sprintData.add({...)}` for each.
 Remember to close the whole db.transaction function with the correct brackets at the end.
 <br><br>
 Congratulations, you have now finished the *Create* part of your CRUD database! 🐐

 ### *Read*

 Now that you have created your data, it is time to read that data.
-- At the top of your DashBoardMapped.jsx file import your db.js file like you did with your sprintData.js file in Stage 3: ```import {db} from "../db"```
+- At the top of your DashBoardMapped.jsx file import your db.js file like you did with your sprintData.js file in Stage 3: `import {db} from "./db"`
 - To '[query](https://www.hostinger.com/tutorials/what-is-a-query)' our data we are going to use a Dexie query method called 'useLiveQuery'
-- At the top of your DashBoardMapped.jsx file import useLiveQuery: ```import {useLiveQuery} from "dexie-react-hooks"```
+- At the top of your DashBoardMapped.jsx file import useLiveQuery: `import {useLiveQuery} from "dexie-react-hooks"`
 - Create a constant called sprintData
 - This constant is going to call upon the useLiveQuery method which will run an arrow function that will turn our sprintData into an array
 - The code will look like this: